Oracle unified method

 OUM is applicable to any size or type of information technology project.
 While OUM is a plan-based method – that includes extensive overview material, task and artifact descriptions, and associated templates – the method is intended to be tailored to support the appropriate level of ceremony required for each project.
-Guidance is provided for identifying the minimum subset of tasks, tailoring the project approach, executing iterative and incremental project planning, and applying Agile techniques.
+Guidance is provided for identifying the minimum subset of tasks, tailoring the project approach, executing iterative and incremental project planning, and applying agile techniques.
 Supplemental guidance provides specific support for Oracle products, tools, and technologies.

+Supported topics

 OUM v6.4.0 provides support for: